-Goiter Diagnosis and Treatment
+Goiter diagnosis and treatment

 Goiter is usually treated only when it becomes severe enough to cause symptoms.
 You can take small doses of iodine if goiter is the result of iodine deficiency.
 Radioactive iodine can shrink the thyroid gland.
 Surgery will remove all or part of the gland.
 The treatments usually overlap because goiter is often a symptom of hyperthyroidism.

 Most are benign, but they can also be cancerous in a small percentage of cases.
-As with other thyroid-related problems, nodules are more common in women than men and the risk in both sexes increases with age.
+As with other thyroid-related problems, nodules are more common in women than men, and the risk in both sexes increases with age.

-Most thyroid nodules do not cause any symptoms.
-However, if they grow large enough, they can cause swelling in the neck and lead to breathing and swallowing difficulties, pain, and goiter.
+Most thyroid nodules don’t cause any symptoms.
+However, if they grow large enough, they can cause swelling in your neck and lead to breathing and swallowing difficulties, pain, and goiter.